Free Trial

 • Recent insider activity saw significant sales, with CEO Anthony Li Hsieh selling 1.3 million shares, resulting in a 49.06% decrease in his ownership stake.

-Shares of loanDepot, Inc. (NYSE:LDI - Get Free Report) reached a new 52-week high on Monday .
-The company traded as high as $4.87 and last traded at $4.63, with a volume of 6677250 shares changing hands.
+loanDepot, Inc. (NYSE:LDI - Get Free Report) shares reached a new 52-week high during mid-day trading on Monday .
+The company traded as high as $4.87 and last traded at $4.63, with a volume of 6677250 shares trading hands.
 The stock had previously closed at $4.27.

 Analysts Set New Price Targets

-A number of research analysts have recently weighed in on the company.
-UBS Group raised their target price on loanDepot from $1.40 to $1.90 and gave the company a "neutral" rating in a report on Wednesday, August 20th.
-BTIG Research reiterated a "neutral" rating on shares of loanDepot in a report on Wednesday, September 10th.
-Finally, Wall Street Zen lowered loanDepot from a "hold" rating to a "sell" rating in a report on Saturday, August 16th.
-Two equities research analysts have rated the stock with a Hold rating and one has assigned a Sell rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of "Reduce" and an average target price of $2.30.
+Several equities research analysts have issued reports on LDI shares.
+BTIG Research reaffirmed a "neutral" rating on shares of loanDepot in a report on Wednesday, September 10th.
+UBS Group lifted their target price on shares of loanDepot from $1.40 to $1.90 and gave the stock a "neutral" rating in a report on Wednesday, August 20th.
+Finally, Wall Street Zen downgraded shares of loanDepot from a "hold" rating to a "sell" rating in a report on Saturday, August 16th.
+Two research analysts have rated the stock with a Hold rating and one has issued a Sell rating to the company's stock.
+According to data from MarketBeat, the stock presently has a consensus rating of "Reduce" and a consensus target price of $2.30.

 About loanDepot